 As a CISO or security leader, you juggle many responsibilities—crafting a cybersecurity strategy, managing the security budget, and overseeing your organization’s information systems.
 But can you remember the last time you took a moment to step back and prioritize evaluating your SIEM?
-Like your favorite pair of jeans from 15 years ago, your trusty on-prem SIEM likely isn’t fitting as well as it used to.
+Like your trusty tech from 20 years ago, your on-prem SIEM wasn’t designed for today’s cloud-first, IoT-enabled environments.
 Here are four ways your legacy solution is holding you back.

 1. Scalability?
 More Like Scale-a-Bit-y

 Have you ever had to shove everything you need for a long trip into a tiny suitcase?
 The night before you leave, you can’t zip your bag and have to make tough decisions about what to bring and what to leave at home.
 Legacy on-prem SIEMs often force you into the same situation due to hardware constraints when scaling up.
 This can lead to data collection compromises where you have to choose which data is crucial and which can be discarded.
 This limits their ability to search and analyze historical data effectively.

 Modern SIEMs, on the other hand, employ a software-as-a-service (SaaS) model that takes full advantage of the scalability and elasticity of the cloud.
 This allows organizations to collect and retain all the data they need without compromising on performance or storage limitations.
 Cloud-native SIEMs offer greater visibility into more data sources, leading to an increased security posture.

 Predicting and managing your security budget should be easy.
 Unfortunately, legacy SIEM vendors often adopt modular pricing models that charge additional fees for specific features or add-ons.
 This complexity creates planning challenges and increases the administrative overhead associated with maintaining the SIEM infrastructure and licenses.